 As hurricane season approaches, Franklin Street is here to offer guidance with useful tools and information that will help reduce the impact a storm may have on your properties.
-This week (May 9-15) is National Hurricane Preparedness week, and we want to give you the 360-degree view on how to stay prepared.
 We strongly believe that the only wrong time to prepare for hurricane season is when it is too late!
-To mitigate damage to your property and ensure safety to your employees and tenants, we encourage you to develop a disaster relief plan before the start of the season.
+We encourage you to develop and follow a disaster relief plan when a storm is imminent to mitigate damage to your property and ensure safety to your employees and tenants.
 We hope this guide gives you confidence that our team does not set limits to the amount of time we dedicate to our clients and that we are here for you when a natural disaster occurs.

-2021 WEATHER PREDICTIONS
+2023 WEATHER PREDICTIONS